FAQs

 Is this just another sales pitch?

-How does the Free Resiliency Assessment work?
+How does the Free Stability Check-In work?

-It’s a quick 2–5 minute online check-in that gives you a clear readiness score.
+It’s a quick 2 – minute online check-in that gives you a clear readiness score.
 You’ll see where your business is strong and where gaps could leave you vulnerable.
 It’s fast, simple, and designed for busy owners.

 How is this different from insurance?